-- There is a demonstrated need for the development. - The proposed development is very well located in relation to the educational establishment that it is to serve and to the local facilities which will serve it, by means of walking, cycling and public transport. - The proposed development will not have an unacceptable impact on the local neighbourhood and residential amenity. - The scale, massing and architecture of the development is appropriate for the location. - The design and layout of the accommodation together with the associated facilities provided will create a safe, secure and welcoming living environment.
+- There is a demonstrated need for the development. - The proposed development is very well located in relation to the educational establishment that it is to serve and to the local facilities which will serve it, by means of walking, cycling and public transport. - The proposed development will not have an unacceptable impact on the local neighbourhood and residential amenity. - The scale, massing and architecture of the development is appropriate for the location. - The design and layout of the accommodation together with the associated facilities provided will create a positive living experience.

-Local/ National Funding Partnerships СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP33 1 1 1
+Local/ National Funding Partnerships СРО CIL/ Section 106 Planning Management Other Local Plan/ SPD/Regeneration Framework Policy TP32 1 1 1